Nextech3D.ai Signs Enterprise - GuruFocus.com

 In February, Nextech3D.ai announced a major Generative Artificial Intelligence (AI) breakthrough in 3D model texture creation.
 The breakthrough enables the Company to recreate high-quality 4K textures at scale from just small digital swatches in just seconds versus hours of manual labor, representing a 720x increase in production speed.

-Last week, the Company announced it had achieved a major breakthrough in generative AI technology that facilitates the generation of 3D materials from text prompts.
-This breakthrough in text to 3D material creation is key in driving the company forward in its quest to be the dominant 3D model supplier for the ecommerce industry.
+In May, the Company announced it had achieved a major breakthrough in generative AI technology that facilitates the generation of 3D materials from text prompts.
+This breakthrough in text-to-3D material creation is key in driving the company forward in its quest to be the dominant 3D model supplier for the ecommerce industry.
 The 3D models for e-commerce TAM is estimated to be worth $100 billion over the next decade.

-In the text-to-3D Material Pipeline, users can input a text prompt into the AI generator, and the system creates multiple image variations of that prompt.
-The generated images are then layered with texture maps to create a 3D material.
-Users can add descriptive words to their original text prompt to further tweak the texture to their desired state.
-This feature provides users with a high degree of customization, allowing them to create unique textures that are tailored to their needs.

-The groundbreaking AI technology underpinning these technology breakthroughs and patents places the Company in a leadership position in the 3D modeling for ecommerce industry.

 Recent News